 |Guidelines: The Open Innovation Lab||13-02-2018 00:27:56|

 |Association for Promoting Electronic Technology - Electronic Innovation Cluster||ERDF firstname.lastname@example.org||Romania|

 |Institute of Management, Slovak University of Technology in Bratislava||ERDF firstname.lastname@example.org||Slovakia|

-Twelve partners from the Danube region provide support, business contacts, experience, entrepreneurship training, and premises to all innovators with promising ideas in the DA-SPACE project, Interreg Danube Transnational Programme.
-DA-SPACE...
+Czech Technical University in Prague (CTU) provides support, business contacts, experience, entrepreneurship training, and premises to students with promising ideas in the DA-SPACE project, Interreg Danube Transnational Programme.
+CTU Open...

 An autonomous driving cleaning robot circles around an Ulmer car park and is cleaning the floor.
 But what other tasks could be done as well, how could the robot be optimized and what other functions can be implemented as well?
 This is one of the...